NuttySalmon/music-set-theory/README.md

 #### Calculating for single set:

-In the project directory, run the script after installing dependencies and type in notes seprated by space.
-E.g. `B Eb C# D G`
+1. In the project directory, run the script after

         python3 set_theory.py

+2. Following on screen prompt, input notes seprated by space.
+E.g. `B Eb C# D G`.
+3. Once result is displayed, users can enter new set of notes for another calculation.

-#### Clculating prime form for all possible combination of given number:
+#### Calculating prime form for all possible combination of given number:

-Run script, put in set of notes similar to in `set_theory.py`.
-Specify the number of notes to pick from set.
+1. Run script, put in set of notes similar to in `set_theory.py`.

-    python3 all_prime_combination.py
+        python3 all_prime_combinations.py

+2. Following on screen prompt, input notes and the number of notes to pick from set for combinations.
+3. Once result is displayed, users can enter new set of parameters for calculation.

-`Ctrl + C` to stop
+`Ctrl + C` to quit Python.

 ## Sample outputs

-#### For `set_theory.py`
+#### For single set calculation:

     > python3 set_theory.py
     *****Set Theory Calculator*****